 When Jesus comes to John to be baptized, John is confused.
 He says, "I need to be baptized by you."
 It seems that John doesn't think Jesus needs to be baptized.
 John thinks that Jesus should be baptizing him.
 Why does John react this way?
-Apparently John realizes two things: that he is sinful and that Jesus is not.
+Apparently, John realizes two things: that he is sinful and that Jesus is not.
 Jesus doesn't need to repent, but John, like all other people, needs to repent.
 Still, Jesus insists on getting baptized.
 Why?
 "To fulfill all righteousness."
 Righteousness is right moral character.
 Someone who is righteous acts rightly.
 But it also refers to a right standing with God.
 Someone who is righteous is "in the right" in God's eyes.
-So what does Jesus mean?
+So, what does Jesus mean?

 Isaiah 53 is an Old Testament passage that prophesies about a coming "suffering servant" who will die for the sins of his people.
-Isaiah 53:11 says, "by his knowledge my righteous servant will justify many, and he will bear their iniquities."
-The English Standard Version says that this servant will "make many to be accounted righteous."
+Isaiah 53:11 says, "by his knowledge shall the righteous one, my servant, make many to be accounted righteous, and he shall bear their iniquities."
 Jesus seems to indicate that he is this servant.
 He needs to identify with sinful people.
 He needs to take their place.
 And that is what Jesus does.
 He comes to live life as a human being.
 I talked about that last week.
-And he is
+And he is what we are not: righteous.
+He sets an example for sinful people who will follow him.
+They need to be baptized.